rakeshcheekatimala/react-app-issue-tracker/README.md

 # react-app-issue-tracker

 This is simple application developed by React which has following features.
 As a user he can create ,edit and close some issues.
 Charts helps the user to identify the open issues from the list of issues.

 This project was bootstrapped with [Create React App](https://github.com/facebook/create-react-app).

 Features:

-* [x] Initial Skelton and Setup of React Application.
+- [x] Initial Skelton and Setup of React Application.
-* [x] React + Redux Integration with extension dev-tools for the app.
+- [x] React + Redux Integration with extension dev-tools for the app.
-* [x] Initial Skelton for Components, folder structure of the App.
+- [x] Initial Skelton for Components, folder structure of the App.
-* [x] Creation of Issue Form and Integration with Redux , Form Validation, Saving the form to localStorage once successful.
+- [x] Creation of Issue Form and Integration with Redux , Form Validation, Saving the form to localStorage once successful.
-* [x] IssueList Component changes and api integration to fetch the all the issues and     inject into redux for displaying the Issues-list.
+- [x] IssueList Component changes and api integration to fetch the all the issues and inject into redux for displaying the Issues-list.
-* [x] D3 Integration with IssueChart Component to display the count for Issue type. e.g: open-1, reopen-3 close -5 where the total issues are 9.
+- [x] D3 Integration with IssueChart Component to display the count for Issue type. e.g: open-1, reopen-3 close -5 where the total issues are 9.
-* [x] Jest Setup and Unit test Cases for api, utils which covers the basic features of the app.
+- [x] Jest Setup and Unit test Cases for api, utils which covers the basic features of the app.
+- [x] Cypress Setup and e2e test cases for createIssue,EditPost

 ## Available Scripts